 OICR, in respect of OTB, maintains a log of security audits that have been completed.
-The log sets out the nature and type of the security audit conducted; the date that the security audit was completed; the agent(s) responsible for completing the security audit; the recommendations arising from the security audit; the agent(s) responsible for addressing each recommendation; the date that each recommendation was or is expected to be addressed; and the manner in which each recommendation was or is expected.
+The log sets out the nature and type of the security audit conducted; the date that the security audit was completed; the agent(s) responsible for completing the security audit; the recommendations arising from the security audit; the agent(s) responsible for addressing each recommendation; the date that each recommendation was or is expected to be addressed; and the manner in which each recommendation was or is expected to be addressed.

-17. Policy and Procedures for Information Security Breach Management
+17. Policy and Procedures for Information Security and Privacy Breach Management

-Information Security Incident Response policy and procedures has been implemented to address the identification, reporting, containment, notification, investigation and remediation of information security breaches and provides a definition of the term "information security breach."
-An information security breach is defined to include a contravention of the security policies, procedures or practices implemented by OICR .
+Policy and Procedures for Information Security and Privacy Breach Management has been implemented to address the identification, reporting, containment, notification, investigation and remediation of information security breaches and provides a definition of the term "information security breach."
+An information security breach is defined to include a contravention of the security policies, procedures or practices implemented by OICR.